Tdude/media-folder-dragdrop/README.md

 ## Description

-This plugin enhances the WordPress Media Library by allowing users to organize media attachments into hierarchical folders using a drag-and-drop interface.
+This plugin enhances the WordPress Media Library by allowing users to organize media attachments into hierarchical folders.
+I wanted a drag-and-drop interface but I'm a shitty coder.
+Read more below.
 It registers a custom taxonomy called **Media Folders** for attachments, enabling folder-based categorization and filtering of media files directly within the admin area.

 ## Challenges